advancedresearch/path_semantics/roadmap.md

 ### 3. Research

-- HOOO Exponential Propositions
+- HOOO Exponential Propositions (needed for proper substitution in `~`)
-- Core axiom of Path Semantics
+- Core axiom of Path Semantics (entry-point of bootstrapping process)
-- Path semantical levels of propositions
+- Path semantical levels of propositions (symmetries of the core axiom)

 ### 4. Develop solutions